dmaier-couchbase/cb-workshop-dev/README.md

 ## Configure the VM network

+The following commands need to be executed as user 'root'

 ### NAT

 The NAT interface should be there by default.
 The NAT IP is usually something like '10.0.2.15'.